What is an asset transfer?

 An asset is something that is valuable, or contributes to something that is valuable.
 Clearly a track, or clubhouse or other athletics facility is extremely valuable to an athletics club, but it must be capable of being managed either to break even or at a surplus.
 This can be with a subsidy or grant from the local authority.

-Although the starting point for an asset transfer often comes about because of a threat, there are many benefits of asset transfers:
+Although the starting point for an asset transfer often comes about because of a threat, there are many potential benefits of asset transfers:

 - Meeting their policy objectives